 (Teachings of Ezra Taft Benson, p28)

 WHAT ARE YOUR FEELINGS ABOUT THE FALL AND THE ATONEMENT?

 Because of our mortal nature, we often make mistakes that negatively impact

 our view of life.
-Some years ago, Elder Sterling W. Sill spoke about
+Many years ago, Elder Sterling W. Sill spoke about

 this in General Conference: "Because we

 draw so much from the rebellion, weakness, and evil with which we are surrounded,